davidszotten/pytest-cagoule/README.rst

 Caveats
 ^^^^^^^

-Only lines executed *during* the test run are captured.
+Only lines executed *during individual test runs* are captured.
 This often excludes module level code, which is executed at *import* time, before the test starts.
-Also, tests are of course registered against the code as it was when data was captured, so no new tests will be included.
+Also, tests are of course registered against the code as it was when data was captured, so if using ``--diff``, no new tests will be included.

 Inspiration